Table of Contents

 Yes, in case you’re wondering — you can absolutely build an impressive experience section without any formal work experience.

 For most entry-level jobs, employers don’t actually need to see on-the-job experience.
-They’re interested in whether you have the practical skills to perform well in the role — and there are many ways of developing that knowledge.
+They’re interested in whether you have the practical skills to perform well in the role — and there are many ways you can demonstrate that knowledge.

 Here are a few examples of experiences you can add to your relevant experience section:

-The formatting rules for informal experience entries is the same as it would be on a regular CV work experience section.
+The formatting rules for informal experience entries are the same as they would be on a regular CV work experience section.
 This example uses a university project to demonstrate relevant skills:

 Mental Health Awareness Campaign, Spring 20XX